lucy-giang3/font-tester/README.md

 # Font Tester
 This is an interactive web tool designed to help users explore and preview various fonts side-by-side before integrating them into your project.
-Check it out here: https://lucy-giang3.github.io/font-tester/
+Check it out [here](https://lucy-giang3.github.io/font-tester/)

 ## Features
 - Upload your own fonts (.ttf,.otf,.woff,.woff2)